The Legend of Zelda: Ocarina of Time: Gameplay

 The player navigates the vast Hyrule Field, the central hub of the world.
 The on-screen display shows actions mapped to context-sensitive buttons.

 When the player uses Z-targeting, the view shifts to a letterbox format and arrows indicate the targeted enemy.
 The player can then circle strafe around the enemy to keep their sight on them.
 In this particular screenshot, adult Link is fighting a Wolfos "miniboss" at the entrance to the Forest Temple.

-The Legend of Zelda: Ocarina of Time is a fantasy action-adventure game set in a three-dimensional world with an expansive environment.
+The Legend of Zelda: Ocarina of Time is a fantasy action-adventure game set in a 3D world with an expansive environment.
 The game world is mostly rendered in real-time polygonal 3D, while a few areas make use of pre-rendered backgrounds.
-The player controls series protagonist Link from a third-person perspective.
+The player controls Link from a third-person perspective.
 Link primarily fights with a sword and shield but can also use other weapons such as projectiles, bombs, and magic spells.

 The control scheme introduced techniques such as context-sensitive actions and a targeting system called "Z-targeting", (Note: So named because it was executed by the Z button; Z-targeting is referred to as L-targeting in the GameCube and Nintendo 3DS rereleases.) which allows the player to have Link focus on enemies or objects.
 (Note: In the GameCube port of Ocarina of Time and the Wii's Virtual Console version, targeting is done with the L button instead of the Z button due to the position of the Z button on the GameCube controller and Classic Controller.)
 When using this technique, the camera follows the target and Link constantly faces it.
 Projectile attacks are automatically directed at the target and do not require manual aiming.
 Context-sensitive actions allow multiple tasks to be assigned to one button, simplifying the control scheme.
 The on-screen display shows what will happen when the button is pushed and changes depending on what the character is doing.
 For example, the button that causes Link to push a box if he is standing next to it will have him climb on the box if the analog stick is pushed toward it.
 Much of the game is spent exploring and fighting, but some parts require stealth.